type11error/vgccoin/doc/mweb/store.md

 ### PMMRs
 ##### MMR Info (leveldb)
-Litecoin's leveldb instance is used to maintain an MMR Info table (prefix: "M") with `MMRInfo` objects consisting of the following data fields:
+Vgccoin's leveldb instance is used to maintain an MMR Info table (prefix: "M") with `MMRInfo` objects consisting of the following data fields:

 * version - A version byte that allows for future schema upgrades.
 * index (key) - File number of the PMMR files.